Towards efficient representation identification in supervised learning: Problem Setup

 \begin{definition} \textbf{Identifiability up to $\mathcal{A}$.} If the learned map $\tilde{g}^{-1}$ and the true map $g^{-1}$ are related by some bijection $a\in \mathcal{A}$, such that $\tilde{g}^{-1} = a\circ g^{-1}$ (or equivalently $\tilde{g}= g\circ a^{-1}$), then $\tilde{g}^{-1}$ is said to learn $g^{-1}$ up to bijections in $\mathcal{A}$.
 We denote this $\tilde{g}^{-1} \sim_{\mathcal{A}} g^{-1}$. \end{definition}

-In the above definition, if $\mathcal{A}$ was the set of all the permutation maps $\mathcal{P}$, then $\tilde{g}^{-1} \sim_{\mathcal{P}} g^{-1}$ denotes identification up to permutations.
+For example, if $\mathcal{L}$ denotes the set of all invertible linear transformations $L$, then $\tilde{g}^{-1} \sim_{\mathcal{L}} g^{-1}$ denotes linear identifiability.
+Similarly, in the above definition, if $\mathcal{A}$ was the set of all the permutation maps $\mathcal{P}$, then $\tilde{g}^{-1} \sim_{\mathcal{P}} g^{-1}$ denotes identification up to permutations.
 Permutation identification guarantees that we learn the true latent vector but do not learn the indices of the true latent, which is not important for many downstream tasks.
 In other words, identification up to permutations of the latent variables is the gold standard for identification.
 Our aim is to identify the latent variables $Z$ by inverting the data generating process (learning $g^{-1}$) up to permutations.